lindavataksi/lindavataksi/README.md

 👀 I’m interested in full-stack development, software engineering, and working with modern technologies.
 I am passionate about creating innovative solutions and diving into the latest trends in tech.

 🌱  I’m currently learning TypeScript and React, and diving into advanced Python concepts.
-I’m also committed to sharpening my expertise in full-stack development and cloud technologies, with a focus on building scalable, high-performance applications.
+I’m also committed to sharpening my expertise in full-stack development with a focus on building scalable, high-performance applications.

 💞️ I’m looking to collaborate on projects involving React, Node.js, TypeScript, Python, and cloud services.
 I’m particularly interested in opportunities that leverage my experience in both front-end and back-end development, as well as those involving innovative solutions and cutting-edge technologies.